+5. Hand luggage

 It is also important to ask your airline beforehand for their policies on hand baggage.
 When flying with children, most airlines let you carry an additional piece of hand baggage.
 A small backpack is ideal, containing things like the child’s favourite teddy, toys, and crayons.
 Baby food, snacks, a change of clothes, socks, possibly a blanket, baby wipes, and diapers should all be packed inside the parent’s hand baggage.
 Baby food is allowed in hand baggage and is checked at security.
 Otherwise, only liquids up to max.
 100ml and inside a sealable one litre plastic bag may be carried.

 Until further notice, all flights will be handled in Terminal 1.
 Terminal 5 remains temporarily closed due to the Corona pandemic.
-As a family, you can use the separate security checkpoint in Terminal 1 in the middle of level E1.
 Some airlines allow you to check in your baggage the evening before if you are departing early.

 9. On board